-The compressive strength of concrete at the site is determined by conducting a compression test on a concrete specimen that takes either the shape of a cube or a cylinder.
-This is also called a cube test or cylinder test of concrete.
+The compressive strength of concrete at the site is determined by conducting a compression test on a concrete specimen.
+The concrete specimen can take the shape of a cube or a cylinder.
+This is therefore called a cube test or cylinder test of concrete.

 |

-The cube test is preferred mainly by British, European or Indian Codes.
-The cylinder test is preferred by American Standards.
-There is also empirical formula to convert the cube strength to corresponding cylinder strength or vice versa.
+The cube test is preferred mainly by British, European, or Indian Codes.
+The cylinder test is preferred by the American Standards.
+There is also an empirical formula to convert the cube strength to the corresponding cylinder strength or vice versa.

-Let’s study in detail the concept, procedure and features of compression strength test of concrete at site.
+Let’s study in detail the concept, procedure, and features of the compression strength test of concrete at the site.

 What is Compressive Strength of Concrete?